logo

 Timeline for ITC Refund

 As per GST regulations, the timeline for processing ITC refunds should not exceed 60 days from filing the refund application.
 Businesses generally expect to receive their ITC refunds within this 60-day timeframe, subject to successful verification and compliance with GST rules.
-The timeline for processing an automatic ITC refund varies from a few weeks to a few months.

 Common Mistakes to Avoid When Claiming ITC Refund